 “Even if it were to go up to $26, Dell can make the acquisition work,” Lamba said.
 “We are not sure if there are other factors that are weighing on Quest management’s mind.”

 David Frink, a spokesman for Dell, declined to comment.

-Quest has advanced (QSFT) 42 percent this year.
+Quest has advanced (QSFT:US) 42 percent this year.
 The shares fell less than 1 percent to $26.50 at the close in New York today, giving it a market value of $2.23 billion.

 Quest’s software helps businesses administer databases and servers, as well as back up information and recover lost data.
 Insight, a New York-based private equity firm, specializes in software and Internet businesses.

 Though Dell needs to add systems-management software like Quest’s to keep up with rivals, the company may be limited in how much it can offer because it initiated its first dividend (DELL:US) last week, tying up some of its cash, said Shaw Wu, an analyst at Sterne Agee & Leach Inc.